 1. Smart Data Capture

 The traditional way: OCR extracts basic text but misses itemised breakdowns and leaves tax fields blank.
 Someone opens the image and manually completes the missing fields.
-Then an employee books a flight and guesses the category.
-Finance corrects it two weeks later, triggering re-approval.

 2. Proactive Policy Enforcement

 The traditional way: An employee submits a $380 hotel stay.
 Your policy caps hotels at $250/night.
 Finance catches it during review, rejects it, and an awkward email thread begins.
-The expense eventually gets approved as an exception, but it took three people and a week.

 Policy scenarios Autopilot handles automatically: